 Treatment for Wrist Pain

 Wrist pain treatment varies widely, depending on the source of the pain, your general overall health, your age and severity of the wrist injury.
-Treatment for wrist pain at the sports medicine clinic of your New York specialist may include:
+Treatment for wrist pain at the sports medicine, injury pain clinic of your New York specialist may include:

 - Over-the-counter medicine such as ibuprofen can help to reduce swelling and pain, but stronger prescription pain medicine may be needed if you don’t find relief.